wildfly/quickstart/ejb-security-jaas/README.md

         <application-security-domains>
             <application-security-domain name="legacy-domain" http-authentication-factory="quickstart-http-authentication"/>
         </application-security-domains>
-    It tells `Undertow` to use the HTTP authentication factory created in step 4 for Web applications that specify the security domain `legacy-domain` in their metadata.
-The quickstart application specifies this domain both for the Web layer (in jboss-web.xml) and the EJB component (via annotation in the code).
+    It tells `Undertow` to use the HTTP authentication factory created in step 4 for web applications that specify the security domain `legacy-domain` in their metadata.
+The quickstart application specifies this domain both for the web layer, in the `jboss-web.xml` file, and the EJB component, using annotation in the code.

 6. The following `sasl-authentication-factory` was added to the `elytron` subsystem: